-Wondering how does a business line of credit work?
+Wondering how does a business line of credit works?
 If you’re the owner of a fast-paced business that faces unexpected challenges and opportunities on a regular basis, there’s a good chance you’ve heard of or been recommended to acquire a business line of credit.
 But what exactly does the term “business line of credit” mean?
 How does it work, and what can you use it for?

 Read on to learn the answers to all these questions and more about how this flexible financing option works!

 A business line of credit allows businesses to draw cash on an as-needed basis and only pay interest on what they take.
 Typically, revolving lines of credit also allow the borrower to draw cash as they pay their balance down.

 A business line of credit operates similarly to lines of credit required for personal use.
 The borrower gets access to a credit limit to withdraw from, either all at once or in increments as needed.

 This withdrawal limit is determined by many factors, including the qualification standards set by the lender who provides you with your credit line, as well as your business’s annual gross sales, your FICO score, and the total amount of time your business has been active.

 Different lenders will have varying requirements.
 For many small businesses, meeting the qualifications at a bank or through the SBA can be difficult due to strict credit qualifications.
 Anything else on your credit history, like a tax lien, can also limit your chances with a traditional lender.

 How Does a Business Line of Credit Work?